daf-19

 - reference_id: PMID:26595381

-supporting_text: Mechanistic studies in Caenorhabditis elegans showed
+supporting_text: Mechanistic studies in Caenorhabditis elegans showed that

-membrane to microtubule Y-link connectors.
+to microtubule Y-link connectors.

 - reference_id: PMID:10882127